opleary/PHP2650Project/index.md

 covariate values among all individuals at risk.
 The Schoenfeld residuals are then scaled inversely with respect to their covariances/variances.
 We can think of this as down-weighting Schoenfeld residuals whose values are uncertain because of high variance.
+If the assumption is valid, the *Schoenfeld residuals* are independent of time.
+A plot that shows a non-random pattern against time is evidence of violation of the PH assumption.
+In summary, the proportional hazard assumption is supported by a non-significant relationship between residuals and time, and refuted by a significant relationship.

 ## Review of Random Forests